 Traveling to Europe this summer, but not sure what to take?
 Here are a few guidelines for what to pack that’s practical and Euro-chic.

 1. Pack Neutral and Dark Shades

 Just because it’s summer, don’t assume you should be packing bright-colored clothing and fun prints.
 What looks cute and sporty in North America can look loud and unsophisticated in Europe.
 Europeans generally prefer few patterns and darker, more muted colors with splashes of color instead of head to toe.
 European style has a more elegant, understated vibe.

 2. Assemble a Classic Mix and Wardrobe Capsule

 A travel wardrobe consisting of simple, classic pieces will always make you look chic.
 Instead of packing several completely separate outfits, choose pieces that you can coordinate with each other into multiple outfits.
 By mixing and matching, you can fill less.

-Cropped pant, jeans, leggings and sundresses are chicer than shorts.
+Cropped pants, jeans, leggings, and sundresses are chicer than shorts.
 Stick to neutral colors and mix and match these pieces with more colorful accessories if you like.

-For browsing an eclectic market, a print cotton sundress worn with a metallic, flat sandals and big sunglasses looks cute.
-For an afternoon at a museum, black crop pants or capris can be worn with a cami and light cardigan rolled up at the sleeves.
+For browsing an eclectic market, a print cotton sundress worn with metallic, flat sandals and big sunglasses looks cute.
+For an afternoon at a museum, black crop pants or capris can be worn with a cami, and a light cardigan rolled up at the sleeves.

 A classic pair of dark wash jeans is a travel staple that can be dressed up or down.
 For a day trip, cuff your jeans up to the narrowest part of your calf to create a casual capris look.
-Wear a loose fitting cotton camisole over your jeans and wrap a silk scarf loosely around your neck.
-Dress your jeans up for the evening by rolling them back down and pairing with a silky blouse.
+Wear a loose-fitting cotton camisole over your jeans and wrap a silk scarf loosely around your neck.
+Dress your jeans up for the evening by rolling them back down and pairing them with a silky blouse.